 Authorities have identified the body as 83-year-old Anna Hunsicker of 1306 Pennsylvania Avenue.
-She died due to blunt force trauma according to the Blair County coroner.
+She died due to blunt force trauma, according to the Blair County coroner.

 Emergency responders were at the scene on the 1300 block of Pennsylvania Avenue Monday afternoon, July 26.

 Five individuals were reportedly transported to hospitals in the area.
 Two were sent to Penn Highlands Tyrone and three to UPMC Altoona.
 Two of the victims were later transported to Mercy Hospital in Pittsburgh.
-The severity of those injuries are unclear at this time.
+The severity of those injuries is unclear at this time.